-You're VC-backed, you've hit product-market fit and you are scaling like mad.
+You're VC-backed, you've hit product-market fit, and you're scaling like mad.

-How do you plan for 2020 given how much has changed and given how much uncertainty there is in the rest of the year?
+Given how much has changed (and given how much uncertainty there is in the rest of the year), how do you plan for 2020?

-What are opportunities and challenges of raising capital over the next three months?
+What are some opportunities and challenges of raising capital over the next three months?

 Universally, everyone wants to take a breath, take stock of where things are, and exercise caution.